Last Reviewed: 21st October 2020

 Researchers at Chapman University, who led the study and questioned more than 52,000 people, found that this orgasm gap narrows and even disappears in gay relationships.
 When they asked people if they ‘nearly always’ or ‘always’ experienced orgasm, 86% of lesbian women said yes.

 These figures vary depending on the study – there are a couple more cited in this Psychology Today article, where research with college age subjects found that only 39% of heterosexual women orgasmed most of the time, compared to 91% of men.
+For a comprehensive list of insightful statistics here are 42 orgasm statistics.
 The numbers usually vary by study, but the fact remains: heterosexual men are having far more orgasms than the women they’re sleeping with.

 So what gives?
 Why are straight women having fewer orgasms?
 We’ve collected some great resources on the subject of the orgasm gap – why it exists, and whether there’s anything we can do about it.